Andrew T. Kaiser

 This book makes it possible for today's Christians to benefit from the past experience of these missionary giants, such as Hudson Taylor, Timothy Richard, John Nevius, and William Milne. , Each of the included thirty quotations addresses a different aspect of cross-cultural missions in China.

-The Rushing on of the Purposes of God: Christian Missions in Shanxi since 1876
+Christian Missions in Shanxi since 1876

 This is the first complete account of Protestant missions in Shanxi Province, China.
 This book begins with the arrival of the Protestant missionaries during the 1878 North China Famine and the fiery test of the 1900 Boxer Uprising and subsequent martyrdom of hundreds of Shanxi Christians.